Visualization of alternating triangular domains of charge density waves in 2H-NbSe$_2$ by scanning tunneling microscopy

 We used an ultrahigh-vacuum (UHV) cryogenic STM system based on the model USM-1300 from Unisoku Co.
 Ltd. The STM tip was fabricated by focused ion beam from a mechanically sharpened Pt--Ir wire and conditioned on a clean Au(111) surface prior to the experiment.
 The single-crystal 2\textit{H}--NbSe$_2$ was grown by the chemical vapor transport method using iodine as the transport agent.
 The sample was cleaved in UHV at room temperature and immediately transferred to the STM head kept at a low temperature.
 All the STM data presented in this paper were recorded in a constant-current mode at 4.5 K in zero magnetic field.
 The resistivity measurement of a sample in the same batch gives the residual resistivity ratio of 42, $T_\mathrm{c} = 7.3$ K, and $T_\mathrm{CDW} \simeq 30$ K.

-Figure 1 shows a high-resolution topographic image of a 100 nm $\times$ 100 nm area that clearly resolves the CDW modulations as well as the triangular lattice of Se atoms.
+Figure \ref{fig-stm}(a) shows a high-resolution topographic image of a 100 nm $\times$ 100 nm area that clearly resolves the CDW modulations as well as the triangular lattice of Se atoms.
 The image also displays several types of atomic-scale defect.
-The Fourier transform of this image [Fig. 1(b)] displays sharp peaks at the periodicity of the crystal lattice ($\mathbf{b}_1$, $\mathbf{b}_2$, and $\mathbf{b}_3$) and slightly broader peaks at the periodicity of the CDW ($\mathbf{Q}_1$, $\mathbf{Q}_2$, and $\mathbf{Q}_3$).
+The Fourier transform of this image [Fig. \ref{fig-stm}(b)] displays sharp peaks at the periodicity of the crystal lattice ($\mathbf{b}_1$, $\mathbf{b}_2$, and $\mathbf{b}_3$) and slightly broader peaks at the periodicity of the CDW ($\mathbf{Q}_1$, $\mathbf{Q}_2$, and $\mathbf{Q}_3$).
+The broad nature of the latter peaks reflects the finite size of CDW domains.
 All the other peaks are considered as harmonics of these periodicities.
-The line profiles in Fig. 1(c) indicate that the length of $\mathbf{Q}_j$ is approximately one-third that of $\mathbf{b}_j$.
+The line profiles in Fig. \ref{fig-stm}(c) indicate that the length of $\mathbf{Q}_j$ is approximately one-third that of $\mathbf{b}_j$.
 Upon closer examination of the topographic image, we observe a difference in local atomic-scale structure.
-Figures 1(d) and 1(e) depict enlarged images cropped from the regions labeled A and B in Fig. 1(a), respectively.
+Figures \ref{fig-stm}(d) and \ref{fig-stm}(e) depict enlarged images cropped from the regions labeled A and B in Fig. \ref{fig-stm}(a), respectively.
 The former displays a repeated star-shaped pattern that is characteristic of the CC structure, while the latter displays a repeated clover-shaped pattern of the HC structure \cite{Gye2019,Sanna2022}.
-Figures 1(f) and 1(g) show the corresponding Fourier transforms.
+Figures \ref{fig-stm}(f) and \ref{fig-stm}(g) show the corresponding Fourier transforms.
 The patterns are almost identical to each other at the pixel level.
 This indicates that the CC and HC structures share the same periodic components but differ in their phase.

 To investigate how the relative phase alters the topographic appearance, we present a simple simulation.
 We approximate the charge density within a commensurate domain by the sum of two functions of position $\mathbf{r} = (x, y)$,